• Skip to primary navigation

 There is no particular legal code for landlords who rent property in their own home.
 It is mainly an absence of rules which apply in other situations.

 Most important is the fact that you do not need to get a court order for possession if you are renting a room in your own home – provided you share living accommodation.
-And provided you do not use any violence.
+And provided you do not use any violence when evicting them.

 If you are a lodger landlord, note that I have provided a lot of information for you on my Lodger Landlord website.